 Stable Dividend Policy: Even if earnings have been inconsistent, the dividend payments remain steady.
 They are a set fraction of the company’s yearly earnings.
 This policy lessens uncertainty for investors and provides them with income.

-Residual Dividend Model: Dividends are paid based on earning minus any money the firm keeps to finance the equity portion of its capital budget.
+Residual Dividend Model: These are paid based on a company’s earnings minus any money the firm keeps to finance the equity portion of its capital budget.
 The remaining profits are paid out as dividends.

 Dividends are considered taxable income.
 There are two categories, qualified and non-qualified.